-According to Drath (2008) et al, the basic leadership task is to ensure direction, alignment, and commitment within teams and organizations.
-Effective leaders in healthcare services are continually focused on safe, high quality and compassionate care as the top priority.
-They should ensure, that the voice of patients is heard at every level, and patients' experiences, concerns, needs, and feedback (positive and negative) are consistently considered (West, 2015).
+According to Drath et al. (2008), the basic leadership task is to ensure direction, alignment, and commitment within teams and organisations.
+Effective leaders in healthcare services are continually focused on safe, high quality, and compassionate care as their top priority.
+They should ensure that the voice of patients is heard at every level, and patients' experiences, concerns, needs, and feedbacks (positive and negative) are consistently considered (West, 2015).
 They should offer supportive, empathic, fair, respectful, compassionate, and empowering leadership.

-Team leaders should create a strong sense of team identity and ensure shared leadership inside the teams, with all the members appropriately involved in decision making, in order to improve high-quality patient care.
-Bezrukova et al stated (et al., 2012), that such alignment has an important influence on the reduction of the effects of 'faultlines', defined as group and status differences, that interfere with effective collaboration, which is a common problem in health care organizations.
-West claimed (2013), that cultures focused on high-quality care require leadership, which could ensure, that there are clear and challenging objectives at all organizational levels.
-According to Ham (2014), this is different from target-driven cultures, which are applied by some governments and organizations in order to drive changes with limited success.
-Boyatzis (1982) was focused on the competencies related to managerial effectiveness and found the following skills important for leaders: technical competence, which brings the respect of the followers (knowledge about the organization, strategy, structure, and processes, health care services, treatments, and technologies), conceptual skills (understanding of the complex environments of organizations, both internal and external) and interpersonal skills (understanding the needs and feelings of followers, monitoring the effects of own behaviors and being aware of emotional reactions to others).
+Team leaders should create a strong sense of team identity and ensure shared leadership inside the teams, with all the members appropriately involved in decision making, in order to improve high quality patient care.
+Bezrukova et al. (2012) stated that such alignment has an important influence on the reduction of the effects of 'fault lines', defined as group and status differences, interfering with effective collaboration, which is a common problem in healthcare organisations.
+West (2013) claimed that cultures focused on the high-quality care require leadership which could ensure that there are clear and challenging objectives at all organizational levels.
+According to Ham (2014), this is different from target-driven cultures that are applied by some governments and organisations in order to drive changes with limited success.
+Boyatzis (1982) was focused on the competencies related to managerial effectiveness and found the following skills important for leaders: technical competence, which brings the respect of the followers (knowledge about the organisation, strategy, structure and processes, healthcare services, treatments and technologies); conceptual skills (understanding of the complex environments of organisations, both internal and external); and interpersonal skills (understanding the needs and feelings of followers, monitoring the effects of own behaviours and being aware of emotional reactions to others).